One Devonshire Place

-One Devonshire Place is a modern skyscraper in the Government Center neighborhood of Boston, Massachusetts directly across from One Boston Place.
+One Devonshire Place is a modern skyscraper in the Financial District of Boston, Massachusetts directly across the street from One Boston Place.
 Built in 1983, it stands 396 ft tall, housing 42 floors.

-The building is mixed-use, with 8 floors of offices and 35 of residential space (including a basement level).
+The tower is mixed-use, with 8 floors of offices and 35 of residential space (including a basement level).
 The building is built on two levels, with the Washington Street side a full story higher than the Devonshire side.
 There is an open driveway passing through the bottom level between these streets, a rarity for a skyscraper.
+The building includes a heated indoor pool and a fitness center.

 Education

 The towers are zoned to Boston Public Schools.

 For elementary and middle school, students may apply to: